rromodev/cotest/README.md

 ## Final notes

-Just for clarification, a product can never have its `price` increase above 50, however **"Mega Coverage"** is a legendary product and as such its `price` is 80 and it never alters.
+- Just for clarification, a product can never have its `price` increase above 50, however **"Mega Coverage"** is a legendary product and as such its `price` is 80 and it never alters.

+- Feel free to use `Node.js` or the whatever language you want.

+- On file `products_after_30_days.txt` you could see the behavior of the products in the period of 30 days.
+The `Super Sale` product is not working properly.
+You have to implement it.